 '''

-def my_decider(dependency, target, prev_ni):
+def my_decider(dependency, target, prev_ni, repo_node=None):

 return not os.path.exists(str(target))

+'''

+'''

 env.Decider(my_decider)

 '''

+Default(targets),

-Default(targets), env.Default(targets)
+env.Default(targets)

 This specifies a list of default targets, which will be built by scons if no explicit targets are given on the command line.
 Multiple calls to Default are legal, and add to the list of default targets.
+As noted above, both forms of this call affect the same global list of default targets; the construction environment method applies construction variable expansion to the targets.